Home/Frameworks/Marketing psychology

 Key takeaways

-• Understand the core concepts of Tiny habits method (BJ Fogg).
+• Understand the core concepts of Tiny habits method (bj fogg).

-• Apply Tiny habits method (BJ Fogg) to growth decisions and prioritization.
+• Apply Tiny habits method (bj fogg) to growth decisions and prioritization.

 • Measure the impact with practical metrics and real-world benchmarks.